Brand Radar: You’re Always On

 Always Remember

 Always-on branding does not mean overworking.
-It’s simply applying your brand whenever the opportunity arises.
+It’s simply following (and building upon) your brand standards whenever the opportunity arises.
 Even if you neglect it, branding doesn’t wait until you’re ready.

 Your brand is always on.